 For the curious, our net worth reported above includes our home value (which is fully paid off).
 However, please note that I don’t consider my home value as part of my portfolio for “4% rule” calculation purposes.
 I realize folks ask me about that every month so I just wanted to state that here for clarity.

-Well, that’s it for me this month.
-See you again in another month!
+Okay folks, that’s it for me this month.
+See you next time!

 Root of Good Recommends: